eth-sri/eran/README.md

 * Refinezono refines the analysis results from the DeepZ domain using the approach in our ICLR'19 paper.
 Note that Refinezono only supports feedforward and convolutional networks currently.
 The optional parameters timeout_lp and timeout_milp (default is 1 sec for both) specify the timeouts for the LP and MILP forumlations of the network respectively.

-* Since we use timeout for the solvers, the results with the Refinezono domain will vary depending on the processor speeds.
+* Since Refinezono uses timeout for the gurobi solver, the results will vary depending on the processor speeds.

 * Setting the parameter "complete" (default is False) to True will enable MILP based complete verification using the bounds provided by the specified domain.